dojo4/policy/hr.md

 #### Beer & Snacks
 We’re not making any promises, but we find that providing a few cold ones and something to munch on greatly increases attendance at important meetings like org dev.
 Be there or be thirsty!

-#### Health / Fitness
-While pounding on a keyboard may keep your fingers nimble, please also make use of any of Boulder’s fine Rec Centers, if you so desire.
-Just ask to have your name put on the group card!

 ### Agreements
 Contract
-You will be invited to join a contract through Contractual.ly.
+You will be invited to join a contract through concordnow.com.
 You will have to sign up for a free account in order to be able to read and electronically sign your subcontractor or employee agreement with dojo4.
-By joining your contract in Contractual.ly, there will also be the opportunity to negotiate, in writing, any particular adjustments to your agreement.
+By joining your contract in concordnow.com, there will also be the opportunity to negotiate, in writing, any particular adjustments to your agreement.

+#### Contracts
+All our cooperative legal contracts are open-sourced here: https://github.com/dojo4/policy/tree/master/co-op Our contractor agreement is open-sourced here: https://github.com/dojo4/policy/blob/master/contractor_agreement Our Master Services Agreement for client work is open-sourced here: https://github.com/dojo4/policy/blob/master/general_services_agreement
+Our Scope of Work / Engagement Agreement for client work is open-sourced here: https://github.com/dojo4/policy/blob/master/SOW_agreement

 ### Acknowledgement
 By signing your employment contract you acknowledge that you will adhere to both the content of the employment contract as well as the content of this Employee Handbook and any other orientation materials you received.